NoorA1125/notepad/README.md

 [Deployed App Link](https://notetaker12234.herokuapp.com/)

 It is application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.
+Maybe after deployment, I can improve this app to be like a personal online notebook for me.
+I love writing & I can control the font.
 ## Table of contents
 * [Description](#Description)
 * [Installation](#Installation)